-Operator Name Description <= Less or equal True if the left operand is less than or equal to the right operand.
-Greater than True if the left operand is greater than the right operand. >= Greater or equal True if the left operand is greater than or equal to the right operand. matches Matches True if the left operand contains the string on the right.
+Operator Name Description either the pattern itself or that begin with it.
+To match a pattern anywhere in a string, the pattern must start and end with a percent sign.
+To include a literal percent sign or underscore in a pattern, you must escape them with a backwards slash (\).
+This query matches names such as Anita Boyle, Annie Booth, Derek Jernigan, and Hazel Jennings. q = filter q by Customer_Name like "%ni%"; This query matches names that begin with "ne" or contain "ne."
+These names include Andrew Levine, Annette Boone, Annette Cline, and Annie Horne. q = filter q by Customer_Name like "ne%"; Use with ! to exclude records.
+For example, the following query shows all customer names that don't contain "po." q = filter q by !(Customer_Name like "%po%"); matches Matches Returns True if the left operand contains the string on the right.
 Wildcards and regular expressions aren't supported.
-This operator is not case-sensitive.
-Single-character matches are not supported.
-For example, the following query matches airport codes such as LAX, LAS, ALA, and BLA: my_matches = filter a by origin matches "LA"; Use with ! to exclude records.
-For example, the following query shows all opportunities that do not have Stage equal to Closed Lost or Closed Won: q = filter q by !('Stage' matches "Closed"); in In If the left operand is a dimension, true if the left operand has one or more of the values in the array on the right.
-For example: a1 = filter a by origin in ["ORD", "LAX", "LGA"]; If the left operand is a measure, true if the left operand is in the array on the right.
-You can use the date () function to filter by date ranges.
-If the array is empty, everything is filtered and the results are empty.
-Ranges that are out of order (for example, in ["20 years ago" "2016-01-11"] or in ["Z" "A"]), evaluate to false. not in Not in True if the left operand isn't equal to any of the values in an array on the right.
-The results include rows for which the origin key doesn't exist.
-For example: a1 = filter a by origin not in ["ORD", "LAX", "LGA"];
+This operator isn't case-sensitive.
+Single-character matches aren't supported.
+For example, the following query matches airport codes such as LAX, LAS, ALA, and BLA. my_matches = filter a by origin matches "LA"; Use with ! to exclude records.
+For example, the following query shows all opportunities where Stage isn't equal to Closed Lost or Closed Won: q = filter q by !('Stage' matches "Closed"); in In Returns $True$ if the left operand contains one or more of the values in the array on the right.
+For example: al = filter a by origin in ["ORD", "LAX", "LGA"]; If the left operand is a measure, the query returns True if the left operand is in the array on the right.
+Use the date () function to filter by date ranges.
+If you search for values in an empty array, in returns False.
+Ranges that are out of order evaluate to False.
+For example, ["Z" "A"] evaluates to False. not in Not in Returns True if the left operand isn't equal to any of the values in an array on the right.